-The dates of Cleanroom Inductions and Equipment Training sessions are published in an Outlook Cleanroom Calendar.
+The dates of Cleanroom Inductions and Equipment Training sessions are published in this Calendar.
 This is updated regularly.

 1) Plan ahead, because it can take some weeks to go through the process, and you need to have your supervisor's approval.

 3) Contact Denise Ottley to arrange attendance on an LCN Health & Safety session.
 These are held regularly every Tuesday and are required to get access to LCN.

 4) Register your details in the Living Database, our Cleanroom Booking System, completing only the coloured boxes.
 Select your supervisor's name from drop down list, or leave at 'Choose One' if they are not in the list and provide their name in the Work Description box.
 Start date is to be the date of the Cleanroom Induction, End Date is the final date of your course or project.
 This form will be checked and a notification will be sent if you are approved to start cleanroom work.

 5) Attend the Cleanroom Induction, during which you sign off all Cleanroom risk assessments and take a Cleanroom safety tour.

 6) Transfer funds to top up your Cleanroom Credit using the procedure on the Cleanroom Payments page